-In an in vitro growth inhibition assay with bloodstream forms of Trypanosoma brucei the ED50 of thyme essential oil was found to be $0.4 \mu g/ml$ (Mikus et al. 2000).
+In an in vitro growth inhibition assay with bloodstream forms of Trypanosoma brucei the ED50 of thyme essential oil was found to be $0.4 \ \mu$ g/ml (Mikus et al. 2000).

 Thyme oil was active against Anisakis larvae, a parasite which can cause human disease after consumption of raw or almost raw seafood products.
-Larvicidal effects of thyme oil (5% and 10% in sunflower oil, respectively) were determined after 7 and 14h after treatment, respectively.
-The results suggested the use of thyme oil for prevention and treatment of anisakiasis (Giarratana et al. 2014).
-The composition of thyme oil used in study of Giarratana et al. (2014) was: thymol (50 %), linalool (7%), carvacrol (3%), alpha-and beta-pinene (6%).
+Larvicidal effects of thyme oil (5% and 10% in sunflower oil, respectively) were determined after 7 and 14 hours after treatment, respectively.
+The authors conclude that the results suggested the use of thyme oil for prevention and treatment of anisakiasis (Giarratana et al. 2014).
+The composition of thyme oil used in study of Giarratana et al. (2014) was: thymol (50%), linalool (7%), carvacrol (3%), alpha-and beta-pinene (6%).

 The thyme essential oil was active (toxic) against human head louse, Pediculus humanus capitis, an obligatory ectoparasite using in vitro fumigation toxicity assay against adult form of louse.
 The thyme oil was found to be ovicidal and possess direct pediculocidal activity against adult lice (Gutiérrez et al. 2016).
-Thyme oil used in study of Gutiérrez et al. 2016 was thymol type (content of thymol 47.19 per cent) and p-cymene 28.37 per cent determined by GC-MS.
+Thyme oil used in study of Gutiérrez et al. 2016 was thymol type (content of thymol 47.19%) and p-cymene 28.37% determined by GC-MS.

-In study of Yones et al. (2016) thyme oil (GC-MS analysis showed the most abundant compounds were: thymol 33.8%, o-cymene 14.8%, $\gamma$ -terpinene 11.8%, thymol methyl ether 6.4% and caryophyllene 5.15%) showed insecticidal activity in vitro against female P. humanus capitis using the filter paper contact during 3h at dosed 0.25 and 0.5 mg/cm2, respectively.
-However, the insecticidal activity (pediculicidal activity) was not comparable to the malathion (at dose 0.5 mg/cm2) using knockdown 50% time (KT50 min).
-Mean death time and the percentage of morbidity of thyme oil was $49\pm2.12$ min for concentration tested at 0.25 mg/cm2, and $38\pm2.17$ min which was significantly different in comparison to control with 95% of morbidity (p<0.05), however with lower pediculicidal activity in comparison with malathion (mean death time $15\pm0.22$ min with 100% of morbidity).
-Study of Yones et al. (2016) showed that thyme oil was effective adulticide against P. humanus capitis and effective inhibitor of hatching of P. humanus capitis eggs at dose 0.25 and 0.5 mg/cm2, comparable to insecticide malathion.
+In study of Yones et al. (2016) thyme oil (GC-MS analysis showed the most abundant compounds were: thymol 33.8%, o-cymene 14.8%, γ -terpinene 11.8%, thymol methyl ether 6.4% and caryophyllene 5.15%) showed insecticidal activity in vitro against female P. humanus capitis using the filter paper contact during 3 hours at dosed 0.25 and 0.5 mg/cm2, respectively.
+However, the insecticidal activity (pediculicidal activity) was not comparable to the malathion (at dose 0.5 mg/cm2) using knockdown 50% time (KT50).
+Mean death time and the percentage of morbidity of thyme oil was 49±2.12 minutes for concentration tested at 0.25 mg/cm2, and 38±2.17 minutes which was significantly different in comparison to control with 95% of morbidity (p<0.05), however with lower pediculicidal activity in comparison with malathion (mean death time 15±0.22 minutes with 100% of morbidity).
+Study of Yones et al. (2016) showed that thyme oil was effective adulticide against P.

+humanus capitis and effective inhibitor of hatching of P. humanus capitis eggs at dose 0.25 and 0.5 mg/cm2, comparable to insecticide malathion.